iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > Gave version 2.0 a try.
 Went to a Warwick restaurant for 1.5 hours.
 There is no record of this in "My Location Diary".
 I really wanted this version to work.
 I don't understand how the basic and essential functionality doesn't work properly.<br> :date: __2020-07-15 01:38:57__

-> Version 1.5 for Android next to useless.
-All locations are wrong.
-Governor on Friday 7/10 said 2.0 was released but no sign of it on Google play store.<br> :date: __2020-07-11 21:04:24__

-> Location diary inaccuracy.
-There are days missing in history when i know i was out in area.<br> :date: __2020-07-11 20:19:44__

 #### 1-star reviews